GallTech/rag-lab/README.md

 A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~200,000 Artificial Intelligence research papers.

 ## Project Goals
-1. Hands-on learning - Build my first non-trivial Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.
+1. Hands-on learning: Build my first non-trivial Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.
-2. Deep dive into RAG & AI - Explore the architecture, components, and best practices of retrieval-augmented generation systems.
+2. Deep dive into RAG & AI: Explore the architecture, components, and best practices of retrieval-augmented generation systems.
+3. Prompt engineering and user experience: Design intuitive interfaces and effective, measurable prompts.
-3. Practical research assistant - Maintain a weekly-updated repository of the latest AI research, enriched through my RAG pipeline and queried via LLMs.
+4. Practical research assistant: Maintain a weekly-updated repository of the latest AI research, enriched through my RAG pipeline and queried via LLMs.

 The lab ingests ~200,000 AI research papers from **SharePoint**, **OpenAlex**, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.
 Each week I will add the latest available papers.